-G. There are an enormous number of terms relating to human effects from different perspectives, e.g., medical, biological, physiological, psychological, sociological, psychiatric, legal, pathological, and so forth.
+There are an enormous number of terms relating to human effects from different perspectives, e.g., medical, biological, physiological, psychological, sociological, psychiatric, legal, pathological, and so forth.
 This Glossary attempts to define some of the terms that are most relevant to the human effects of non-lethal weapons so that NATO HFM and RTO will have a common reference.
-There is a special focus on terms that are used in minutes of the meetings of HFM-073 and in the body of the HFM-073 Final Report.
-Criteria for including words are:
+There is a special focus on terms that are used in the body of the HFM-073 Final Report.

+Criteria for including words were:

-- Terms unique to the human effects of NLTs - Common terms that are used in an unusual way in the context of NLT human effects - Common terms that are used with their usual meaning, but are very important to the human effects of NLTs
+- 1. Terms unique to the human effects of NLTs, - 2.
+Common terms that are used in an unusual way in the context of NLT human effects, and - 3.
+Common terms that are used with their usual meaning, but are very important to the human effects of NLTs.